20k/crapmud_documentation/README.md

 ## API

-The official client uses websockets on 6770 with TLS, the server will respond back to you in binary mode
+The official client uses websockets on 6770 with TLS to netcodegame.com - the server will respond back to you in binary mode

 It is also strongly recommended that you enable compression, as realtime scripts generate a lot of highly compressible traffic.
 This will probably be enforced in the future to save server bandwidth